 Sorry, heard Eminem a few hours ago and “please stand up” is echoing around my brain…

 One of my favorite bloggers is Harold Jarche.
-I have been reading his blog for the past year or so and its one of the few that I always make the time to read.
+I’ve been reading his blog for the past year or so and it’s one of the few that I always make the time to read.
 I initially began to read it because my first blog was call Life in Permanent Beta so I thought we may have things in common – kismet, synchronicity, maybe.
 I was right and wrong.
 We do share many common interests but unlike me he actually understands Cynefin.
 He’s way ahead of me in so many areas lol.
-Anyway, his latest post has struck a chord with me that I can only decribe as resembling.. uhm envy… maybe…
+Anyway, his latest post has struck a chord.

 New questions for job interviews

-So when I read Mr. Jarche’s narrations of his work and learning I get it, I love it, I applaude it and in my own corner of my first world country I am still not seeing it in the work place.
-I see it online, a lot, but not in place based work environments.
+So when I read Mr. Jarche’s narrations of his work and learning, I get it, I love it, I applaud it.
+However, in my corner of my first world country, I’m still not seeing it in the workplace.
+I see it online, a lot, but not in place-based work environments.

-In his latest post Harold suggest a great list of questions to ask at a job interview beginning with “What can you do for the organization today?
+In his latest post Harold suggests a great list of questions to ask at a job interview beginning with, “What can you do for the organization today?
 Tell us about your PKM.”
-In my world I most often begin with “Do you have an email address?”
+In my world I usually begin with, “Do you have an email address?”